 Sex In The Time of Pandemic

 If you follow me on Instagram, you will see I’m an enthusiastic publicist of the #prioritizeyourpleasure slogan.
-And for clarity sake, I am not referring to disbanding shelter-in-place orders for the indulgence of faux freedom, burgers and mani-pedis.
+And for clarity sake, I am not referring to disbanding social and physical distancing for the indulgence of faux freedom.
 Instead, I am referencing the wisdom that confirms pleasure is not only necessary, but something we have to create for ourselves, despite the conditions around us.
 Learning about the effects of pleasure is one thing, but the main thing, is putting daily rituals in place to make it happen.

 The effects of isolating – including stress and anxiety, are known libido killers for many people, and yet, all is not lost because they are the perfect reason to discover new and novel ways to invest in the relationships we need to get us through tough times.